 Code Title Credits

 Required Courses for Health Physics Emphasis

 N E 427 Nuclear Instrumentation Laboratory 2

 N E 571 Economic and Environmental Aspects of Nuclear Energy 3

 MED PHYS 699 Independent Reading or Research 1

-One (1) credit of an independent reading course (699) on Health Physics Rules and Regulations.
+an independent reading course (699)

+on Health Physics Rules and Regulations.

-An exemption from the Core Curriculum requirement requires the approval of the Graduate Program Director.
+An exemption from the Core Curriculum requirement requires the approval of the chair of the graduate committee.
 If the entirety of the Core Curriculum is not taken, the student will not satisfy the CAMPEP Core Curriculum requirement.
 These pathways are internal to the program and represent different curricular paths a student can follow to earn this degree.
 Pathway names do not appear in the Graduate School admissions application, and they will not appear on the transcript.